 In Searle v.
 Bent (2nd DCA 2013), Anne Bent initiated a Florida guardianship proceeding to determine the capacity of her mother, Dain Searle.
 Bent provided a verified statement alleging that Searle’s durable power of attorney and various estate planning documents executed after December 3, 2006 were invalid because of Searle’s lack of mental capacity or because the documents were the product of undue influence.
 The Florida guardianship court found that the allegations in Bent’s verified statement called the documents into question, and that as a result the court could not rely on the estate planning documents as an alternative to guardianship.
 The Florida trial court ultimately determined that Searle was incapacitated and appointed a guardian.
 Searle appealed the ruling, arguing that the Florida trial court erred by not considering less restrictive alternatives to a guardianship in accordance with Florida guardianship law.

 Section 744.331, Florida Statutes, 2010 governs the procedure for determining incapacity and appointment of a guardian and states:

 The Florida appellate court affirmed the Florida trial court’s ruling, relying on the plain words of the statute.
-Because the verified statement called the validity of the estate planning documents into question, the Florida trial court was prohibited from considering the challenged trust and power of attorney documents as an alternative to guardianship.
+Because the verified statement called the validity of the estate planning documents into question, the Florida trial court was prohibited from considering the documents as an alternative to guardianship.
 This does not mean that Searle’s estate plan was invalidated, just that it could not be relied on as providing an alternative to the appointment of a guardian.